ThiagoPanini/datadelivery/docs/mkdocs/quickstart/gettingstarted.md

 ```

 ??? question "Do you want to see it in practice?
 Check out the demos below"
+    The demos consider the simplest Terraform project possible where a `main.tf` is created to call the *datadelivery* module.
+Here you will be able to see a step by step guide on how to declare the module call and to run Terraform commands in order to use *datadelivery* features in your AWS account.

     ??? example "Creating a Terraform project"
         There are different ways to use Terraform.
 In fact, different users can adopt different styles according to their own preferences.
 The [Terraform language documentation](https://developer.hashicorp.com/terraform/language) will always be a good friend to help users to find their own development style.